Ticking away the moments that make up a dull day

-4) ACT LIKE YOU’VE BEEN IN THE ENDZONE BEFORE
+7) ACT LIKE YOU’VE BEEN IN THE ENDZONE BEFORE

 Also, I don’t spend time cleaning my finds in the field.
 Not only can this damage a good find, but it wastes valuable time.
-Surely you know that rusty screwdriver taste from putting a coin or other object in your mouth LOL.
+Surely you know that rusty screwdriver taste from putting a coin or other object in your mouth to clean it LOL.
 It’s more fun anyway sometimes to enjoy discovering details of your finds like dates while cleaning them later.

-MENTAL ZONE: This one is harder to explain.
+This one is harder to explain.
 If you play basketball, you might know the zone: suddenly the hoop seems ten feet wide and for some period of time you just can’t miss.
 Bowlers and golfers experience the same thing.
 I was detecting with my e-Trac one day last year and was experiencing heavy interference, got frustrated and switched to my F75 (which ironically was more prone to interference).
 I calmed myself down and told myself just to have fun.
 I held up the F75 up in the air and kidded my detecting partner that “I am surgical with this (detector)!”
 And that day I went on the craziest tear in recent memory.
 I dug a trade bracelet, 1930s gold ring, a CW buckle, Indian Head Cent, Silver WWII marksman’s medal, silver coins etc etc. Crazy deep targets.

 I was in “the zone”.
 I just felt I could clearly hear deep targets in the ground like never before.
 “The zone” kind of comes and goes, and I can’t make myself get into it easily.
 So when I’m in it, I try to stay in it without interruption, and extend my session as long as I can.
 Note: Sometimes the zone is simply about Ground Balance LOL.

 I find my KPH is better if I plan to hunt multiple sites in the same day.
 This is especially easy when hunting yards.
 I’ll plan in advance to try and hit 3 yards today, for example.
 This increases the probability that I will hit a very good yard.
 Now if a particular yard is “the bomb” I’m not going anywhere, but when I get ready to move on, I’m moving on to the next yard for a reason – I need to hit X number of yards today.
 Just be careful not to move on too quickly, because there is no guarantee the first yard isn’t the best and others might be bust.

-This crazy idea works almost every single time.
-Whether I’ve found something or not at a property, when I’m running out of time, or decide to leave because the site is unproductive, I make myself dig three more holes.
+This crazy idea works almost every single time: Whether I’ve found something or not at a property, when I’m running out of time, or decide to leave because the site is unproductive, I make myself dig three more holes.
 And one of those holes is almost always a keeper.
 I theorize that this last ditch effort just brings out the best detectorist in me.
 I regroup my focus, I carefully select the three targets, and quite frankly expect one of them to be a keeper.
 And one of them almost always is.